-He has been working in London for the last 16 years, initially as a Community Development Worker and for the last seven years as a Community Organiser with Citizens UK.
+He has been working in London for the last 20 years, initially as a Community Development Worker for Oasis Charitable Trust and for the last ten years as a Community Organiser with Citizens UK.

 Emmanuel Gotora is the Lead Organiser of The East London Communities Organisation (TELCO), the founding Chapter of Citizens UK.

 Before joining the staff team at Citizens UK in 2008, Emmanuel was a TELCO Leader on the Living Wage campaign through the Wood Green New Testament Church of God.
 Emmanuel worked with cleaners, staff and students at the University of London to win the Living Wage for over 150 cleaning staff in 2010.
 In the lead up to the 2010 General Elections, Emmanuel worked with 10 Pentecostal churches across London Citizens to form the Black Clergy Caucus.